ms-arch-mvp/io_scene_mw_mvp/README.md

 ### Use\_Texture\_Fallbacks

-* Mimics the standard behaviour of Morrowind: if it doesn't find DDS, then it looks for TGA, then BMP.
+* Mimics the standard behaviour of Morrowind: if it doesn't find DDS textures, then it looks for TGA, then BMP.

 ### Use\_Texture\_Path\_In\_Material\_Name